gempy-project/gempy/docs/source/installation.rst

 #.
 Install the Xcode command-line tools

-    In order for ``aesara`` to access the system compilers on MacOS, the Xcode command-line tools are required.
+    In order for ``theano`` to access the system compilers on MacOS, the Xcode command-line tools are required.
     To automatically install the correct version for your OS, run:

     ``$ xcode-select --install``